scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Oh, and I think my bowels have started taking notice.
 I won't go into detail, but there are some differences.
 Nothing bad, just differences.

+### Day 7:

+Wow has it already been a week?
+End of the year madness has hit me hard.
+But still, got an update on the soylent situation!
+This morning I poured what remained of my soylent into a jar and brought it to work.
+I had it as part of my lunch with a salad and some type of brocolli rabe.

+My flatmate was kind enough to buy me strawberries, but I didn't have enough time in the morning to make a new batch of soylent to last me the day (other people are asleep when I get ready for work, so I wouldn't want to run a blender).
+So I'll be making that... sometime tomorrow, probably going in late to work tomorrow since we were all in the office until 12:30?
+1?
+I don't know.

+Anyway, an interesting observation today: I've noticed that I'm not hungry when I drink Soylent, but when I do get "real" food (which my boss buys because they're a nice person and helps us out when we're working late) my stomach rumbles.
+Not really a problem, but found it interesting.
+Once again, looking forward to this weekend when I get to sit at home, not do anything, and enjoy a few full days of Soylent.

 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/